AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 |`scatter_mode`      |Surface Scatter mode, specifying reflection and/or transmission|string |R            |R, T, RT       |
 |`out`               |Output: the computed BSDF                                      |BSDF   |             |               |

 In the equations below, the `tint` input corresponds to $t$ and the `ior` input corresponds to $\eta$, the real-valued index of refraction of the surface *relative to the exterior medium*.
 The Fresnel formulation below assumes the exterior medium is air/vacuum ($\eta_i \approx 1$), so $\eta$ is equivalently the ratio of the surface IOR to that of the medium on the incident side of the interface.
 The `roughness` input provides the pair $(\alpha_x, \alpha_y)$ of anisotropic roughness values along the surface tangent and bitangent, supplied directly to the microfacet model with no internal remapping as described in [GGX Normal Distribution Function](#ggx-normal-distribution-function).
-Perceptual roughness values may be converted to this form using the [`roughness_anisotropy`](#node-roughness-anisotropy) or [`roughness_dual`](#node-roughness-dual) utility nodes.

 The tint $t$ scales the node's reflection and transmission lobes directly, multiplying the [microfacet BRDF and BTDF](#microfacet-model) as $t f_r$ and $t f_t$.
 It does not modify the Fresnel reflectance $F$ itself, so the Fresnel transmittance $1 - F$ used by the BTDF remains untinted.